Thiriss/Inventory-Gun/README.md

 - To offer a cost-effective solution for small and medium-sized businesses seeking to optimize their inventory management processes.

 ## Requirements
-Hardware: Impinj r420  RFID reader, patch antennas, RFID tags
+Hardware: Impinj r420  RFID reader, Circularly polarized antenna, RFID tags.
 Software: Python,Laravel and MYSQL

 ## Scope
-- The device contains RF-ID Reader and patch-type antennas with a web-based user interface for the owner to utilize the data.
+- The device contains RF-ID Reader and Patch antennas with a web-based user interface for the owner to utilize the data.
 - This system is using zone-based location tracking rather than precise location of the object.

 ## System Working Flow